-Coronavirus pandemic COVID-19 caused by the newly emerged SARS-CoV-2 virus is rapidly entering the most dangerous acute phase of its evolution in the United States.
+Coronavirus pandemic COVID-19 caused by the newly emerged SARS-CoV-2 virus is rapidly transitioning through the dangerous acute phase of its evolution in the United States.
 Absence of the vaccine and lack of efficient targeted therapeutic approaches emphasizes the urgent need for identification of candidate pandemic mitigation agents among existing drugs and medicinal substances.

 SARS-CoV-2 virus was discovered in December 2019 and shortly thereafter it was isolated and sequenced (Zhou et al., 2020; Zhu et al., 2020).
 Recent analyses of the structure, function, and antigenicity of the SARS-CoV-2 spike glycoprotein revealed the key role of the ACE2 and FURIN genes in facilitating the high-affinity binding of viral particles and their entry into human cells (Walls et al., 2020).
 The efficient invasion of host cells by the SARS-CoV-2 is further enhanced by the presence of the unexpected furin cleavage site, which is cleaved during the biosynthesis (Walls et al., 2020).
 This novel feature distinguishes the previously known SARS-CoV and the newly emerged SARS-CoV-2 viruses and possibly contributes to the expansion of the cellular tropism of the SARS-CoV-2 (Walls et al., 2020).
 The crystal structure and high-resolution cryo-electron microscopy of the SARS-CoV-2 receptor-binding domain (RBD) in complex with human ACE2 revealed specific structural features of the SARS-CoV-2 RBD that appear to enhance its binding affinity to human ACE2 (Shang et al., 2020; Yan et al., 2020).
-Collectively, these observations firmly established protein products of the human genes ACE2 and FURIN as the high-affinity receptor (ACE2) and invasion-promoting protease (FURIN) as the principal mediators of the SARS-CoV-2 invasion into human cells.
+Collectively, these observations firmly established protein products of the human genes ACE2 and FURIN as the principal mediators of the SARS-CoV-2 invasion into human cells acting as the high-affinity receptor (ACE2) and invasion-promoting protease (FURIN), respectively.

 In this contribution, genomic screens were performed employing the ACE2 and FURIN genes as baits to build genomics-guided human tissues-tailored maps of up-stream regulatory elements, their expression and functions.
 To identify the high-priority list of potential candidate mitigation agents, the validation analyses were performed using gene silencing and overexpression experiments as well as relevant transgenic mouse models with the emphasis on pathophysiologically-relevant cell types.
 Panels of repressors (VDR; GATA5; SFTPC) and activators (HMGA2; INSIG1) of the ACE2 and FURIN expression were identified and then employed to identify existing drugs and medicinal substances that could be repurposed to ameliorate the outcomes of the coronavirus infection.
 Two of the most promising candidate mitigation agents, namely Vitamin D and Quercetin, manifest gene expression-altering activities and have established safety records as over-the-counter medicinal substances that seem sufficient for further assessment and considerations of their potential utility for amelioration of the clinical course of coronavirus pandemic.
-Unexpectedly, present analyses revealed discordant patterns of Testosterone versus Estradiol impacts on SCARS-CoV-2 targets with the former manifesting the potential coronavirus infection-promoting activities, which is consistent with the apparently higher male mortality across all age groups during the coronavirus pandemic.
+Collectively, observations reported in this contribution indicate that highly similar structurally Quercetin, Luteolin, and Eriodictyol could serve as scaffolds for development of efficient inhibitors of the SARS-CoV-2 infection.
+Unexpectedly, present analyses revealed discordant patterns of Testosterone versus Estradiol impacts on SARS-CoV-2 targets with the former manifesting the potential coronavirus infectionpromoting activities, which is consistent with the apparently higher male mortality across all age groups during the coronavirus pandemic.
+Significantly, consistent with findings reported herein numerous observational studies suggest that age-associated Vitamin D insufficiency and/or deficiency may contribute to high mortality of older adults and elderly individuals during the COVID-19 pandemic.
+Consequently, the Vitamin D supplementation may mitigate the severity of the disease.